Rollcloud/weather-station/docs/README.md

 * The ```rp2``` directory mirrors the scripts that will go onto the Raspberry Pi Pico.

-# Set up
+# Setup

 ## Pyenv
-Use `pyenv` to change the python version for the project directory.
+Use `pyenv` to change the python version for the project directory.*
 ```
 pyenv install 3.11.10
 pyenv local 3.11
 ```
+_\* Python 3.11 in this case to match the Raspberry Pi that will host the server for continuous data logging_

-Add the following to your ~/.zshrc:
+Ensure the following is in your ~/.zshrc:
 ```
 export PATH="/Users/username/.pyenv:$PATH"
 eval "$(pyenv init -)"
 ```

 ## Poetry
 To set up poetry environment: